spreadshirt/backstage-plugin-s3/plugins/s3-viewer-backend/README.md

 ```

-In case the access to buckets and other resources is dependant on the logged in user, then you will need to fetch that information from an external source and apply the conditional decisions accordingly.
+In case the access to buckets and other resources is dependent on the logged-in user, then you will need to fetch that information from an external source and apply the conditional decisions accordingly.
 This is not provided by the s3 plugin.